Before my experience

 What is included in my guided experience?

 All experiences are fully guided by experts in their field.
 Please refer to the specific tour pages for full information on inclusions.
 All experiences depart from Dark Sky Project at 1 Motuariki Lane.
-The Summit and Crater experiences include return coach transport to their locations.
-The Lake Front Experience is a walking tour, departing from Dark Sky Project.
+The Summit and Crater experiences include return coach transport to their locations (University of Canterbury Mount John Observatory for the Summit Experience ; our private Cowan's Observatory for the Crater Experience).

 Where and when do I check in?